Kendall Jenner Hurries Back To Her Home In California Shortly After Attending VSFS18 And Revolve Awards

-After rocking the Victoria’s Secret Fashion Show 2018 and attending the Revolve Awards in Vegas shortly afterwards, Kendall Jenner rushed back to her home in California amid the wildfire evacuations.
+After rocking the Victoria’s Secret Fashion Show 2018 and attending the Revolve Awards in Vegas shortly afterward, Kendall Jenner rushed back to her home in California amid the wildfire evacuations.

-While Kendall Jenner was busy with her modelling duties and attending the Revolve Awards– where she was honored with the Icon of the Year award — her family members were facing some serious troubles related to the spreading wildfire because of which they had to evacuate their homes.
+While Kendall Jenner was busy with her modeling duties and attending the Revolve Awards– where she was honored with the Icon of the Year award — her family members were facing some serious troubles related to the spreading wildfire because of which they had to evacuate their homes.

 Kendall Jenner received her accolade at the ceremony, posed for a few photos, and headed back to California to be with her family, per a report by People.